Cambridge Primary Years

 Grade 5 (Ages 10-11): Focus on leadership, independent inquiry and in-depth research of subject matter.
 Transition class to High School or Secondary School.

-At the end of each stage using, starting from Grade 2, children are assessed using Cambridge progression tests and tasks in reading, writing, science, and math.
-At the end of Grade 5, children are assessed using the International Statutory Test (The Cambridge Checkpoint Exam).
-The International Check Point Exam is marked by Cambridge International Examinations (CIE), providing an international benchmark for learner performance.
-It gives comprehensive feedback on children's strengths and weaknesses in the areas of English, Mathematics, and Science.
-Children can also opt to take the Sierra Leone National Test in addition to the National Primary School Examination (NPSE), which is marked by the West African Examination Council (WAEC).
+At the end of each stage using, children are assessed using progression tests and tasks in reading, writing, science, and math.
+At the end of Grade 5, Children take the National Primary School Examination (NPSE), which is marked by the West African Examination Council (WAEC).

 Underpinning our curriculum is a strong program of pastoral care and academic support.
 Ultimately, our aim is to ensure every student has a solid educational background as well as the social, personal and interpersonal skills to confidently move on to Secondary/High School in any part of the world they may find themselves.